 CUT THE PEELED TOMATOES INTO MEDIUM SIZE PIECES.

-FINELY CHOP THE ONION AND PARSLEY.
+FINELY CHOP THE ONION AND CORIANDER.

 CUT THE CHILI IN FINE CIRCLES.